Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/12 Impostor Syndrome, but make it Trans.md

 ### Toxic Masculinity
 Male-assigned kids grow up positively drenched in messaging of what it is to “be a man”.
 There are so few examples of positive masculinity in popular [[media]], and AMAB Masculine Enbies are also so commonly erased in [[transgender|trans]] representation that being a genderqueer male can feel very lonely. [[Yes]] ==AMAB Enbies are often either grouped in with [[Queer|gay]] cis men or treated like [[transgender|trans]] [[women]].==

 You can just be genderqueer!
-Your [[identity]] is valid!
+Your [[self]] is valid!

 ### Transmedicalism
 This one hits _everybody_.
 Transmedicalism (aka Truetrans) is a [[transgender]] ideology derived from the Harry Benjamin scale (ranks 5 and 6).
 It seeks to reinforce the pre-WPATH rules, requiring intense physical dysphoria, demanding medical transition, and often invalidating all [[non-binary]] identities.
-At its core, transmedicalism is a supremacist concept, elevating binary [[transgender|trans]] people above the needs of any other [[gender identity]], and a push back against the expansion of the [[transgender]] [[identity]].
+At its core, transmedicalism is a supremacist concept, elevating binary [[transgender|trans]] people above the needs of any other [[gender identity]], and a push back against the expansion of the [[transgender]] [[self]].
 They wish for more gatekeeping than we have today, rail against enbies using the [[transgender]] label, and would prefer to see fewer people receive treatment for their [[gender dysphoria]].

 To put it succinctly, many transmedicalists hate that the newer generation “has it so easy,” despite the fact that many of their ranks are part of that generation.
 This ideology started among disgruntled [[transgender|trans]] elders, but has since spread to other binary individuals, particularly among young [[transgender|trans]] men.